PEZ/joyride-aoc-2022/README.md

 # Use VS Code and Joyride for Advent of Code 2022

-[Joyride](https://github.com/BetterThanTomorrow/joyride) is en extension that lets you script VS Code like Emacs users script emacs.
+[Joyride](https://github.com/BetterThanTomorrow/joyride) is en extension that lets you script VS Code like Emacs users script Emacs.
 Like with Emacs the scripting language is a LISP, making the programming fully interactive.
 The language is not ELisp, though.
 Instead something much nicer: [Clojure](https://clojure.org).

 [![Using VS Code for Solving Advent of Code, demo @ Agical](slides/images/Advent%20of%20Code%20Day%201%20at%20Agical%20VS%20Code%20Play.png)](https://www.youtube.com/watch?v=0rJvOtbJDyI)